The top of New Zealand’s South Island doesn’t attract the attention of further south, especially with international visitors.

 Best Bars in Nelson

 A classy whisky and cocktail bar where you can relax on sofas and armchairs.
 There’s a huge whisky list and you can do tasting flights.
-We stuck to the cocktails—the Tiki Runner and Espresso Martini were particularly good.
+The cocktails are superb—the Secret Garden features absinthe, manzana verde, house-made rosemary syrup and a dramatic, smoky presentation.

 The Free House